United States passport card: History

 As a result of the September 11, 2001 attacks, the United States began implementing a range of measures to increase the security of its borders and its identity documents.
-One result of this was the Western Hemisphere Travel Initiative (WHTI), which mandates as of 2007 that a smaller, more secure number of documents verifying both identity and citizenship be used to facilitate identification and international border crossing.
-Previous to the WHTI, many different types of documents were acceptable to cross the border, including birth certificates issued by thousands of different authorities within the United States and Canada.
-As a result of the WHTI, U.S. citizens traveling to Canada would have been required to obtain a passport booklet in order to enter the United States.
+One result of this was the Western Hemisphere Travel Initiative (WHTI), which mandated that a smaller, more secure number of documents verifying both identity and nationality be used to facilitate identification and international border crossing.
+Before the WHTI, many different types of documents were acceptable to cross the border, including birth certificates issued by thousands of different authorities within the United States and Canada.
+As a result of the WHTI, U.S. nationals traveling to Canada would have been required to obtain a passport book in order to enter the United States.
 In order to offer a less expensive and more portable alternative to border communities and frequent travelers, the passport card was developed.

 In an effort to improve efficiency at land crossings, the passport card also includes a vicinity-read radio frequency identification chip with a unique identifying number tied to government databases.
 Unlike the passport book, the RFID chip in the passport card is designed to be readable at a greater distance, allowing border agents to access traveler information before they pull up to the inspection station.
 While a biometric passport contains a chip containing all of the traveler's information in electronic format, the RFID chip in a passport card does not contain any personal information beyond the identifying number, which is used to locate records in secure government databases.
 To prevent the RFID chip from being read when the card is not being used, the card comes with a sleeve that stores the card when it's not in use and blocks the radio frequencies used by the RFID chip.
-The passport card's chip is conformant to GS1 EPC standards, as a GTDI-96 (Global Document Type Identifier) with the GS1 company prefix set to 0893599002 (Department of State, Consular Systems & Technology), the document type set to 01, and the aforementioned opaque identifying number as the serial number.
+The passport card's chip is conformant to GS1 EPC standards, as a GDTI-96 (Global Document Type Identifier) with the GS1 company prefix set to 0893599002 (Department of State, Consular Systems & Technology), the document type set to 01, and the aforementioned opaque identifying number as the serial number.

 Passport cards with a third gender option, represented by an X marker, began to be issued in late 2023 (despite the earlier implementation in passport books).
 This later implementation was due to delays caused by necessary technological updates.
 It was discontinued by the second Trump administration via executive order.
 However, this has since been blocked in Federal district court due to a preliminary injunction issued in the case, Orr v Trump.
 Passport cards and books with an “X” gender marker have therefore resumed being issued to members of the class covered by the lawsuit.